Continental Elite Hockey League

-The Continental Elite Hockey League was a Junior A league that existed from 2001 – 2004.
+The Continental Elite Hockey League was a Junior A league that existed from 2001 to 2004.
 The league was an independent Junior ice hockey league that did not operate under USA Hockey.
 There were later plans for a new league to begin play in the 2012–2013 season as a Tier II Junior league.
 The new Continental Elite Hockey League planned to have five to six teams ready to play in the league's first season.